nemiro-net/nemiro.oauth.loginforms/README.md

 login.ShowDialog()
 ' authorization is success
 If login.IsSuccessfully Then
-  ' use the access token for API requests MessageBox.Show(login.AccessToken.Value)
+  ' use the access token for requests to API MessageBox.Show(login.AccessToken.Value)
 End If
 ```